- Oops!Something went wrong.Please try again later.

 About Scorpio Tankers Inc.

-Scorpio Tankers is a provider of marine transportation of petroleum products worldwide.
-The Company’s fleet consists of 131 owned, finance leased or bareboat chartered-in product tankers (42 LR2 tankers, 12 LR1 tankers, 63 MR tankers and 14 Handymax tankers) with an average age of 5.2 years.
-Four Handymax tankers, which were on bareboat contracts, were redelivered to their owners as scheduled in March 2021.
+Scorpio Tankers Inc. is a provider of marine transportation of petroleum products worldwide.
+Scorpio Tankers Inc. currently owns, finance leases or bareboat charters-in 131 product tankers (42 LR2 tankers, 12 LR1 tankers, 63 MR tankers and 14 Handymax tankers) with an average age of 5.5 years.
 Additional information about the Company is available at the Company’s website www.scorpiotankers.com, which is not a part of this press release.

 Matters discussed in this press release may constitute forward‐looking statements.
 The Private Securities Litigation Reform Act of 1995 provides safe harbor protections for forward‐looking statements in order to encourage companies to provide prospective information about their business.
 Forward‐looking statements include statements concerning plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements, which are other than statements of historical facts.
 The Company desires to take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and is including this cautionary statement in connection with this safe harbor legislation.
 The words “believe,” “expect,” “anticipate,” “estimate,” “intend,” “plan,” “target,” “project,” “likely,” “may,” “will,” “would,” “could” and similar expressions identify forward‐looking statements.